 A Few of Brigitte's Accomplishments:

-- Since Bardot became involved, there has been a 30-50% decrease in horsemeat consumption in countries where horsemeat is still legal.
-Bardot’s campaign slogan, “Horses are not cattle,” has inspired extreme reactions from horse butchers, and Bardot still gets death threats over this one.
+- Since Bardot’s involvement, there’s been a 30-50% decrease in horsemeat consumption in countries where horsemeat is still legal.
+Bardot’s campaign slogan, “Horses are not cattle,” inspired extreme reactions from horse butchers, and Brigitte still gets death threats over this one.

-- Fur has become taboo.
+- Fur is now taboo.
 Brigitte spearheaded the anti-fur movement by insisting that